Wondering what the Build Measure Learn Model is?

 And, how is it helps startup businesses?

 By getting a new product to the hands of the customers faster, and without any delay in product development.

 This a nice graph by KISSmetrics describing the process:

 According to the author of the Lean Startup book, Eric Ries:

 “The Lean Startup method teaches you how to drive a startup-how to steer, when to turn, and when to persevere-and grow a business with maximum acceleration.”

-Simply put, this methodology helps you deliver minimum viable products (MVPs) fast, and use customer feedback to measure their success.
+Simply put, a build measure learn feedback loop helps you deliver minimum viable products (MVPs) fast, and use customer feedback to measure their success.

 When you know if your minimum viable product has the potential of satisfying your customer needs, you can add more product features and optimize the existing ones.

 The Build Measure Learn model is a scientific method of gathering feedback (customer feedback) and using that feedback to build great products.